ssbc/bendy-butt-spec/README.md

 implementation is less than 500 lines of code) tailored for [meta feeds].

-Uses ed25519 for keys and SHA256 for hashing.

 A message in this format is encoded as an array of:

 - `author` a binary [TFK] encoded feed id